One of the most renowned and exclusive concert venues in the world is also one of the most magnificent attractions in New York City.

 The hall was owned by the Carnegie family until the year 1925 which is the year that Andrew’s widow sold it to a real estate developer named Robert E. Simon.
 His son, Robert E. Simon Jr. eventually ended up selling the hall to another commercial developer, the Glickman Corporation, in July 1956.

-The deal was made for $5 million and the idea of Glickman was to demolish the building in order to erect a 44-story tall skyscraper.
+The deal was made for $5 million and the idea of Glickman was to demolish the building to erect a 44-story tall skyscraper.
 If this company had been able to raise the $22 million needed for the construction of this tower, the iconic music hall would have been demolished in the 1950s!

 6. The city bought the hall for $5 million it became a historic landmark